vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 Text typed here will be entirely ignored.
 You can use it to describe the example imported for maintenance purposes
 ```
 ````

+> **Note** This option DOES NOT replace automatically examples code with `vue-docgen-cli`.
+Since the rendering engine is only copying the contents of the markdown without parsing it, the CLI can't know what content to replace.

 > **Note** No need to specify the language as it will be inferred from the name of the file